Rohan5manza/Rohan5manza/README.md

 -    I’m currently working on several coding projects and ideas that take my fancy.
 -    Entrepreneurship is my passion.
-Co-founder of NeuroWorks, my first start-up that creates user-friendly low-code and no-code machine learning tools for      beginners in the field.
 -    I am an avid fan of theoretical modern physics, including general relativity and quantum mechanics
 -    I believe in the science of observation and deduction.
 -    Pursuing Artificial Intelligence and Theoretical Computer Science.